frictionlessdata/frictionless-py/docs/guides/extracting-data.md

 ### Pick/Skip Rows

 It's alike the field counterparts but it will be compared to the first cell of a row.
 All the queries below do the same thing for this file but take into account that when picking we need to also pick a header row.
-In addition, there is special value `<blank>` that matches a row if it's competely blank:
+In addition, there is special value `<blank>` that matches a row if it's completely blank:

 ```python